 Additionally, your employer may have violated your rights, for example by forcing you to work in an unsafe condition, refusing to allow you time off to help a sick family member, or refusing to accommodate your disability, when you were pushed to quit.
 If that is so, you need to speak to an attorney experienced in employment law so that you can evaluate what options are available to you.

 If you are quitting your job for good cause, seek legal representation from the attorneys at Armstrong & Vaught, P.L.C.
 Our team will fight to protect your rights and recover compensation from your employer.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.